The Asthma Care Program helps improve asthma

-Overview: A free program that provides asthma self-management education and a home environmental walkthrough to persons with poorly controlled asthma.
+Overview: A free program for people with poorly controlled asthma that provides asthma self-management education, and a home walkthrough to identify asthma triggers and ways to reduce them.

 Goal: To reduce missed school days, urgent care visits, emergency department visits, and hospitalizations due to asthma.
 The Asthma Care Program consists of two focus areas: